A close-up photo of freshly baked focaccia bread topped with sea salt and rosemary sprigs.

 Focaccia

-Focaccia is excellent sharing bread for serving with supper, and is really easy to make.
-You can certainly miss out the rosemary, and you don't have to sprinkle the top with salt, though it is authentic.
-You could expand this recipe and experiment as we have often done, mixing various herbs and other flavourings into the actual dough, though we think you'd have to ask an Italian if you can still call it focaccia.
-You could use a food mixer to knead this soft dough.
+Focaccia is an excellent sharing bread, perfect for serving at supper, and it’s really easy to make.
+You can certainly skip the rosemary and the sprinkle of salt on top, though those are traditional.
+Feel free to expand this recipe and experiment by mixing various herbs and flavourings into the dough.
+However, you might want to ask an Italian if you can still call it focaccia!
+You can also use a food mixer to knead this soft dough.

 Ingredients